Léonor Chabot

-During the crisis of the Catholic ligue he was looked to by the court to be a reliable royalist and oppose the ligueur governor duc de Mayenne (duke of Mayenne) under whom he was technically subordinate.
+During the crisis of the Catholic ligue he was looked to by the court to be a reliable royalist and oppose the duc de Mayenne, the ligueur governor of Burgundy, under whom he was technically subordinate.
 Charny had a key role to play in the crisis that followed the deposition of the ligueur aligned governor of Auxonne in November 1585, acting as the protector of Henri's interests in the governate.
 He first tried to appeal to the city, but when that failed Henri appointed him temporary governor of the city while the ligueur baron de Sennecey would assume more permanent command.
 He was refused entry to Auxonne however, and the city began to arm for its defence, much to his annoyance.
 The king resolved to force the town back into obedience, and Charny was tasked with supporting the siege of the city.
 However neither he nor the king were particularly interested in seeing the siege brought to a rapid conclusion, that might benefit the ligue and therefore his force was too weak to conduct a siege.
 The city was negotiated into surrender in August 1586.
 In early 1589 Charny sold the office of grand écuyer to the new royal favourite the baron de Termes, he was soon afterwards forcefully dispossessed of the lieutenant-generalcy of Bourgogne by the rebellious duc de Mayenne, who installed the seigneur de Fervaques in his stead.
 In 1597 he died, and was succeeded by his five surviving daughters to his lands.